fbpx

 This follow-up to the successful The Winter Visitors, traces the interactions between a family of bears and a human family during their summer stay at a lake cottage.
 Told primarily through illustration, with only a few dozen words in the book, children and parents (and grandparents) alike will delight in following the antics of the bumbling bears as they enjoy the comforts of cottage life, but also try to avoid detection by their human hosts.

 This engaging and funny Summer book can be used in speech therapy to target inferencing and predicting.
-It is also great for focusing on character analysis.
+It is also great for focusing on comparing and contrasting.
 Discover more of the speech and language teaching concepts for using The Summer Visitors in speech therapy below:

 Key Teaching Concepts